-Press and hold MENU to access the following options.
-Use the MENU SELECT keys to step through the available options and then the NO, YES or SIGNAL $\frac{1}{2}$ $\frac{1}{2}$ keys to select an action or modify a setting.
+Pressing and holding MENU accesses the following options.
+Use the MENU SELECT keys to step through the available options and then the NO, YES or SIGNAL $\frac{1}{2}$ the keys to select an action or modify a setting.
 Release of the MENU key then initiates the action or saves the modified setting and returns to the default display.